 If you're disciplined with your savings account

 If this is you, you have it easy.
-You can simply create a savings account specifically for a sinking fund category and use it only for that.
+You can simply create a separate savings account specifically for a sinking fund category and use it only for that.
 You'll be able to easily see all your money in one place using your regular bank.

 If you're not so disciplined with your savings account